How Long Does a Misdemeanor Stay On Your Record?

 The only fee associated with expungement is the filing fee itself.
 When documents are submitted to the courts, a filing fee is often charged by the courts.
 However, not all courts will charge filing fees for certain documents and it may be possible to file for expungement for free.
 Even if there is a cost associated with the filing it is usually less than $150.

-When it comes to how long does a misdemeanor stay on your record there are two main factors to consider: Where the crime was charged and what the crime was.
+When it comes to how long a misdemeanor stays on your personal record there are two main factors to consider: Where the crime was charged and what the crime was.

 Where the charges were filed will play the biggest role in determining how long any crime will remain on an individual’s record.
 Currently, the FCRA2 is the only set of federal laws pertaining to background check information.
 Per the FCRA, there is no limit on how far back a criminal background check can go, so a misdemeanor or any crime has a fairly good chance of remaining on the individual’s record forever unless it is sealed or expunged.